Find a local pick your own farm here!

 Franklin County

-• DeMilia Research Farm - Uses integrated pest management practices, asparagus, beans, beets, broad beans, broccoli, carrots, corn (sweet), cotton, cucumbers, eggplant, herbs or spices, melons, onions, peas, peppers, pumpkins, summer squash, winter squash, strawberries, tomatoes, other vegetables,
+• DeMilia Research Farm - Uses integrated pest management practices, asparagus, beans, beets, broad beans, broccoli, carrots, corn (sweet), cotton, cucumbers, eggplants, herbs or spices, melons, onions, peas, peppers, pumpkins, summer squash, winter squash, strawberries, tomatoes, other vegetables,

 295 Pine Ridge Rd, Zebulon, NC 27597.
 Phone: (919) 522-1567.
 Email: info@demiliaresearchfarm.com.
 Open: hours, days and dates.
-Directions: Located just south of Bunn, NC on Rte 39 at the intersection of Johnson Town Road and Pine Ridge Road Follow the \runway\" lights down the long rock driveway.
-295 Pine Ridge Rd".
+Directions: Located just south of Bunn, NC on Rte 39 at the intersection of Johnson Town Road and Pine Ridge Road Follow the \runway lights down the long rock driveway.
+295 Pine Ridge Rd.
 Click here for a map and directions.
 Payment: Cash, Check, Debit cards, Visa, MasterCard.

 DeMilia Research Farm Facebook page.
-Zebulon
+US

 Granville County